mlcommons/ck/docs/mlperf-education-workgroup.md

 ![](https://raw.githubusercontent.com/ctuning/ck-guide-images/master/cm-mlperf-edu-repro-wg2.png)

-We have finished prototyping the new CM toolkit in summer 2022 based on all the experience and feedback of CK users and successfully used it to modularize MLPerf and automate the submission of benchmarking results to the MLPerf inference v2.1: see our [demo](mlperf-cm-automation-demo.md) for more details.
+We have finished prototyping the new CM framework in summer 2022 based on all the experience and feedback of CK users and successfully used it to modularize MLPerf and automate the submission of benchmarking results to the MLPerf inference v2.1 - see our [demo](mlperf-cm-automation-demo.md) for more details.

-We continue developing CM as an open-source educational toolkit to help the community learn how to modularize, crowd-benchmark, optimize and deploy Pareto-efficient ML Systems based on the mature MLPerf methodology and the [Collective Knowledge concept](https://arxiv.org/pdf/2011.01149.pdf) - please check the [deliverables section](#deliverables) to keep track of our community developments and do not hesitate to [join this community effort](https://forms.gle/i5gCDtBC8gMtcvRw6)!
+We continue developing CM as an open-source educational toolkit to help the community learn how to modularize, crowd-benchmark, optimize and deploy Pareto-efficient ML Systems based on the mature MLPerf methodology and [portable CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) - please check the [deliverables section](#deliverables) to keep track of our community developments and do not hesitate to [join this community effort](https://forms.gle/i5gCDtBC8gMtcvRw6)!

 ## Deliverables